 - 1. Locate your section number in the table below and find the corresponding Expert TA link for the class code for your specific section. - 2.
-Double-check that you have correctly identified your specific section. - 3.
-Copy the correct link to your sections class code and paste it into your browser, then follow the instructions.
+Double-check that the section you are enrolled in on Testudo or ELMS has the same section number, and meets on the same day, as listed in the table below. - 3.
+Copy the correct link to your section's class code, paste it into your browser, open the link and follow the instructions.